 appear on its own.
 It should always be accompanied by a noun.
 For example, LEGO set, LEGO products, LEGO Group, LEGO play materials,

 - The first time the LEGO brand name appears it must be accompanied

 One of the issues is when people refer to all building toys as “legos”, which dilutes the LEGO brand name by lumping it together with lesser quality brands.
 You may have run into the side-effect of this yourself when responding to a local listing that advertises “huge lot of legos for sale”, only to find a big box of junky toys.
 Yeah, very disappointing…

 There is another matter also, something which is more technical, but also more important for the long-term protection of the brand.
 To protect their brand name, companies have to show that they have been making reasonable effort to protect their trademarks.
 If they fail to do so their trademark could be permanently revoked – which basically means they would lose their identity – certain death for a company.

 It may be too much to refer to our beloved toy as LEGO Bricks or LEGO Toys in everyday speech and risking sounding like the grammar-police, but we can at least try to stay away from using the plural “legos”.
 In writing, capitalizing LEGO doesn’t take much longer and it actually looks nicer and more professional.
 If you regularly blog about LEGO or share your own LEGO creations online, there are some helpful guidelines for using the LEGO name, trademark, images, etc. that you can check out here: LEGO Fair Play Guidelines & Policies.

-And you might also like to check out the LEGO Dictionary section to learn the language of LEGO fans, or select from the following related posts:
+And you might also like to check out the following related posts: